 Ever Wondered Why People Lie & Deceit?

-Valid questions are the key to a productive discussion, and a good question is both answerable and can be challenging.
-The analysis of this article is, have you ever wondered why people allow themselves to be the culprit of pure deceit and what prompts people to tell lies?
+A valid question can be both answerable and challenging.
+The proposal is, have you wondered why people allow themselves to get the culprit of pure deceit, and what prompts people to tell lies?

-There are many reasons as to why people lie; but it mainly falls on hatred, greed, and fear.
-Well, the heart is the most deceitful part of the body from all members, and unless desired, it can be beyond cure.
+There are many reasons people’s lies; but it mainly falls on hatred, greed, and fear.
+Well, the heart is the most deceitful part of the human body, and unless desired, it can be out of the cure.
 Many consequences come with dishonesty and deceit.

-When a child tells the first lie, it is not considered naughty, but rather to discover, or analysis, how they can manipulate.
+When a child tells the original lie, they do not believe that it is naughty, but analyze, how they can manipulate.
 Almost everybody lies.
-Some call it a “white” lies, as other just “omits the truth” at times, yet they are all lies
+Some call it a “white” lie, as others just “omits the truth” yet they are all lies.

-Definitions of lying and deceit (Lying VS Deception)
+Definitions of liar and deceit (Lying VS Deception)

 "Deceit" - a false statement made with deliberate intent to deceive " – The Free Dictionary.